conchz/squirrel/README.md

     $ ./deploy.sh

-You can see `deploy.sh` for details.
+You can see [`deploy.sh`](https://github.com/lavenderx/squirrel/blob/master/deploy.sh) for the details.